extemporelang/extemporelang.github.io/_docs/guides/sampler.md

 is in more than just volume (such as a [Fender Rhodes](http://en.wikipedia.org/wiki/Rhodes_piano)).

+Extempore's built-in sampler doesn't support layers, in that you can't load up a bunch of sound files (with multiple layer files per note) and have it automatically pick the correct "layer" based on the velocity.
+However it does support multiple "banks" of samplers per sampler, so you could always load each layer into a separate bank and then write your own code to trigger the correct bank (based on velocity, or on whatever criteria you like---it's your sampler).

-Extempore's built-in sampler **does not** support layers, although if you wanted to add that functionality in you could easily hack the sampler source code in `external/instruments.xtm`.
-So, what we want to do is choose just one of the layer files for each note to load into the sampler.
+The default bank is bank `0`, so if you don't want to use multiple sound banks just load into bank `0` and forget about it.
+Let's take that approach for now, so we'll choose just one of the layer files for each note to load into the sampler.
 We could choose the loudest layer, or the softest layer, or a random layer for each note (although this would lead to uneven loudness when playing the sampler with `play-note`).
-The main point is that we can only load *one* of the layers by default.

-So if the audio files are named according to a meaninful convention, is there a way to make use of that?
+If the audio files are named according to a meaninful convention, is there a way to make use of that?
 Loading each audio file individually can be pretty time-consuming---not to mention error-prone!
 How do we take a list of files (such as the output of `ls` above) and tell our sampler which files to load into which slots?